TRY OUT – LISTEN – DISCOVER

-Our open sound check sessions are one of the programme highlights in the KLANGGESTALTEN exhibition.
+Our open sound check sessions are one of the program highlights in the KLANGGESTALTEN exhibition.
 Each session is devoted to a type of instrument: either violin, viola or cello.
 All featured instruments and bows are presented for one hour in front of an audience and played in succession.
 We engage the services of outstanding soloists, asking them to perform the same series of brief – but revealing – passages on each instrument or bow, thus allowing the audience to directly compare their timbre qualities.

 While visiting the exhibition, you may already have started forming a personal opinion of the timbre and playing characteristics of several instruments.
 Perhaps you have already begun to pick out some favourites.
-Now, thanks to the open listening sessions, you can fine-hone your opinion by adding a new perspective.
+Now, thanks to the open sound checks, you can fine-hone your opinion by adding a new perspective.
 Does the favoured instrument project its sound well, or do other instruments and other timbre aspects reveal new, unsuspected qualities when played in close succession?
 Does the bow you prefer merely lie well in the hand, or can it actually give the instrument a voluminous sound to fill an entire concert hall?
 Questions like these are what make these sound check sessions so fascinating.

 To ensure as much objectivity as possible, numbers are assigned to all the featured instruments and bows, and the maker’s name is only revealed at the end of the session.
 At the hall entrance, audience members can pick up a pencil and an evaluation sheet where they can note and compare their impressions of timbre.